seong-hun/importcheck/README.md

 ## 🚀 What is this?

-`importcheck` is a CLI tool that scans your Python codebase,
+`installcheck` is a CLI tool that scans your Python codebase,
 **parses every `import` statement**, and **checks whether those modules are actually available** in your environment.

 It helps you: